Engee documentation

 C_B_V (generic function with 1 method)

-1. theta is the transformation matrix;
+1. Theta is a transformation matrix;

-2. img is the input image;
+2. img is the input image.;

 In [ ]: